haptork/CsaranshDB/progress.md

 - box dimensions and minimum value in the json.

 - add %ge contribution in number of defect and other information for components.

+TODO:

+- Add information for morph. visualization to the DB.
 - using the above add simulation wireframe, camera settings, axis helper, on click info.

 ## 29th Sep:

 WIP:

+- Add information for morph. visualization to the DB.

+TODO:

+- For cluster from current cascade, no fetch call is needed savi-venu can do the job.